• Skip to primary navigation

 You can also freeze the Spanish meatballs in airtight containers, where they'll be fine for at least 2-3 months.
 Defrost them overnight in the refrigerator and reheat thoroughly.

-How to serve Spanish albondigas?
+How to serve Spanish meatballs?

 You can serve them as tapa meatballs in a small dish with some crusty fresh bread on the side.
 In this case, the recipe would serve 8 to 10 people.
+Try them with this amazing Sun-Dried Tomato Bread.

 You can also have them as a main dish over rice or noodles.
 Mashed potatoes would be great as well.
 The albondigas with sauce would be enough for four people.